 Language-Based Learning Difficulties

-A learning disability is a neurological disorder that affects the brain’s ability to receive, process, store and respond to information.
-The term learning disability is used to describe the seemingly unexplained difficulty a person of at least average intelligence has in acquiring basic academic skills.
+A learning disability is a neurological condition that affects the brain’s ability to receive, process, store, and respond to information.
+It explains why individuals with at least average intelligence may face unexpected difficulties in acquiring essential academic skills.

-Your child may be experiencing language-based difficulties if they have trouble:
+Your child may be facing language-related challenges if they struggle with:

 Thinking of the right word | Using grammar words properly | |